mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Cost is introduced as a regular metric of every data pipeline.
   More data and more processing power cause higher costs.
 * To optimize the costs you have to know detailed billing of every cloud resource.
-  It does not make any sense to optimize the least expensive part of the system.
+  It doesn't make any sense to optimize the least expensive part of the system.
 * Cost analysis becomes a part of [definition of done](https://www.agilealliance.org/glossary/definition-of-done/).
   After major changes you should also check the billings for any regression.
 * Premature cost optimization is the root of all evil.